-The authority must act in accordance with guidance issued by the Secretary of State.
-The Contaminated Land Statutory Guidance by Defra and the Radioactive Contaminated Land Statutory Guidance by DECC was recently revised and published in April 2012.
+The authority must act in accordance with guidance issued by the Secretary of State such as the Contaminated Land Statutory Guidance and the Radioactive Contaminated Land Statutory Guidance.

 Local Authorities must produce a formal contaminated land strategy document which clearly sets out how land will be identified for detailed inspection in an ordered, rational and efficient manner.
 The strategy must be kept under periodic review.